Inside Internet Governance: Local and Global Powers

 IETF (Internet Engineering Task Force)

-The IETF develops the technical standards and protocols that the Internet runs on, such as:
+The IETF develops the technical standards and protocols that the internet runs on, such as IPv4, IPv6, TCP/IP, DNS, and BGP.
+Its work also influences IPv6 and network security standards adopted by modern networks.

 W3C (World Wide Web Consortium)

-W3C creates standards for web technologies, including HTML, CSS, and accessibility guidelines.
-Their work ensures interoperability across browsers and platforms.
+W3C creates standards for web technologies, including HTML, CSS, and accessibility guidelines, ensuring interoperability across browsers and platforms worldwide.

 International Telecommunication Union (ITU)

-The ITU sets global telecom standards and coordinates international communication infrastructure.
-It influences spectrum allocation, routing standards, and broadband policies.
+The ITU sets global telecom standards and coordinates international communication infrastructure, influencing spectrum allocation, routing frameworks, and broadband policies.

 Regional Internet Registries: Managing IP Resources